 Confidence is a lot of different things to different people.

-To some people it is the ability to speak to a group, others it is able to go somewhere new by themselves.
+To some people it is the ability to speak to a group, others it can go somewhere new by themselves.
 For me, confidence is knowing that I can do a job and do it well.

 Sometimes we can be confident in some things but not others, for example, I have no problem posting my short stories online, talking to large groups of strangers or going to new places by myself.
 However, I have very little confidence when it comes to things like talking on the phone or doing something while being watched/judged.
 I crumble at the most mundane tasks if I know I’m being watched and judged, hence why I’ve failed my driving test twice despite being well able to drive and why I burned myself making tea yesterday.